TysonAndre/pecl-teds/README.md

 - `Teds\StrictHashSet` - a hash table based set of unique values providing efficient average-time lookup/insertion/removal.
 Uses `Teds\strict_hash`.
 - `Teds\StrictTreeSet` - a binary tree-based set of **sorted** unique values providing good worst-case time.
 Uses `Teds\stable_compare` for stable ordering.
 - `Teds\StrictSortedVectorSet` - provides a similar API to `Teds\StrictTreeSet` but is represented internally as a Vector.
-This has reduced memory usage and faster construction time and can be useful in cases where modification is infrequent (e.g. more common to unserialize without modifying)
+This has reduced memory usage and faster construction time, and can be useful in cases where modification is infrequent (e.g. more common to unserialize without modifying)

 #### Low-memory Sets